 From Shirley: I donated this landscape quilt to a breast cancer support project.Continue to 36 of 37 below.

 36 of 37

 Winter Visitors Quilt

 From Shirley: This is an original quilt made for a friend in Washington state.
 I used my own thread painted fabric.
 I painted the sky, some of the fir trees, and the buildings.
 The trees are appliqued.
 I thread painted fir trees over the painting and did lots of additional thread painting on the rest of the quilt.

 The quilt measures 25 inches by 39 inches and is machine quilted.Continue to 37 of 37 below.

 Twelve Day Howling Success Quilt

-From Reggirl: This is a single bed size quilt that I made in 12 days before my oldest daughter's twenty-first birthday, which happened to be two days after Christmas, 2006.
-I hand painted the background and appliqued the black wolf and foreground.
+From Reggirl: This is a single bed size quilt that I made in 12 days before my oldest daughter's 21st birthday, which happened to be two days after Christmas, 2006.
+I hand-painted the background and appliqued the black wolf and foreground.
 Where the colors change, I changed the embroidery thread.

 There are 15 different colors used throughout the quilt.
 I created an embroidered Celtic design on the blue outside border.

 The inspiration for this quilt was my daughter's love of wolves and Celtic designs.
 I enjoyed making the quilt but would have enjoyed having a bit more time to complete it.